-The JEE Mains is a crucial exam for candidates to seek admissions in NITs and other government engineering colleges in the country.
-It also qualifies examinees to sit for JEE Advanced, the final round of exam to successfully enroll at an IIT.
+JEE Mains is a crucial exam for candidates seeking admissions in NITs and other government engineering colleges in the country.
+It also allows qualified examinees to sit for JEE Advanced, the final round of exam to successfully enrol at an IIT.

 As mentioned, JEE Advanced is the final and the toughest exams to qualify for a seat at an IIT.

 The Indian Institute of Technology is a collection of premier colleges with the best infrastructure for engineering education in India.